 - File lawsuits against “corrupt” officials.

-The aforementioned positions are required by law for company registration in China.
-Of course, each China company registration process is unique, so adjustments are made quite often.
+Alongside the mandatory positions that must be filled in any process of company registration in China, it is wise to give some thought to the other positions, as well.
 Before starting a business in China, make sure you consult with a professional and experienced service provider.
-At PTL Group, we will support and guide you before, during and after your China company registration.
+At PTL Group, we will support and guide you before, during, and after your China company registration.